-4.3 Social protection/insurance
+4.3 Social protection / insurance

-The following text can also be found in the graduation internship contract you sign with the company: ADEng students do not have to sign a contract; the study agreement and three-party agreement apply to them.
+The following text can also be found in the graduation internship contract you sign with the company.

 - 1. The organisation/company will protect the intern against every form of intimidation or discrimination in the workplace.
 The principle of equal opportunities will always prevail. - 2.
 Under Book 7, Section 658(4) of the Dutch Civil Code, the host organisation is liable for any harm or loss that the intern may suffer during the internship. - 3.
-The study programme will ensure that the following insurance cover is in place for all its students who take part in an internship: - accident insurance; - third-party liability insurance

-The intern is also covered by Fontys' public liability insurance, which means that:

-- in the first instance, under Book 6, Section 170 of the Dutch Civil Code, the host organisation bears liability for its subordinates, hence also for the intern; - if the public liability insurance of the host organisation provides insufficient or no cover, then the intern must first make a claim on his/her own personal liability insurance;

-If both aforementioned actions result in no coverage, then the policy conditions of the Public Liability Insurance of Fontys includes a safety net for actions conducted by third parties with regard to third-party liability, which excludes, among other things, damage caused by and to motor and other vehicles. - 4.
+The study programme will ensure that the following insurance cover is in place for all its students who take part in an internship: - accident insurance; - third-party liability insurance - The intern is also covered by Fontys' public liability insurance, which means that: - in the first instance, under Book 6, Section 170 of the Dutch Civil Code, the host organisation bears liability for its subordinates, hence also for the intern; - if the public liability insurance of the host organisation provides insufficient or no cover, then the intern must first make a claim on his/her own personal liability insurance; - If both aforementioned actions result in no coverage, then the policy conditions of the Public Liability Insurance of Fontys includes a safety net for actions conducted by third parties with regard to thirdparty liability, which excludes, among other things, damage caused by and to motor and other vehicles. - 4.
 The intern is obliged to obtain personal liability insurance cover.

-4.4 Filing of documents
+4.4 Archiving / Filing of documents